thunderbird/policy-templates/docs/templates/esr128/README.md

 ## SearchEngines | Default

 Set the default search engine.
+This policy is only available on the ESR.

 **CCK2 Equivalent:** `defaultSearchEngine`\
 **Preferences Affected:** N/A